nearspacelabs/stac-client-python/README.md

 from epl.protobuf.query_pb2 import FloatField, LT_OR_EQ
 from epl.protobuf.stac_pb2 import EoRequest, Eo

+# create our ground sampling distance query to only return data less than or equal to 1 meter
 gsd_query = FloatField(value=1.0, rel_type=LT_OR_EQ)
+# create an eo_request container
 eo_request = EoRequest(gsd=gsd_query)
+# define ourselves a point in Fresno California
 fresno_wkt = "POINT(-119.7871 36.7378)"
 geometry_data = GeometryData(wkt=fresno_wkt, sr=SpatialReferenceData(wkid=4326))
+# create a StacRequest with geometry, eo_request and a limit of 20
 stac_request = StacRequest(geometry=geometry_data, eo=eo_request, limit=20)
 for stac_item in client.search(stac_request):
     print("{0} Stac item '{1}' from {2}\nhas a gsd {3}, which should be less than or "